-Note: The BL654 serial module output is at 3.3V CMOS logic levels (tracks VDD).
+Note: The BL654PA serial module output is at 3.3V CMOS logic levels (tracks VDD).
 Level conversion must be added to interface with an RS-232 level compliant interface.

 Some serial implementations link CTS and RTS to remove the need for handshaking.
 We do not recommend linking CTS and RTS other than for testing and prototyping.
-If these pins are linked and the host sends data at the point that the BL654 deasserts its RTS signal, there is significant risk that internal receive buffers will overflow, which could lead to an internal processor crash.
-This will drop the connection and may require a power cycle to reset the module.
-We recommend that the correct CTS/RTS handshaking protocol be adhered to for proper operation.
+If these pins are linked and the host sends data at the point that the BL654PA deasserts its RTS signal, there is significant risk that internal receive buffers will overflow which could lead to an internal processor crash.
+This drops the connection and may require a power cycle to reset the module.
+We recommend that you adhere to the correct CTS/RTS handshaking protocol for proper operation.